stevencox/tycho/README.md

 Tycho is an REST interface for the opinionated lifecycle management of container orchestrated applications.

-* Docker-compose subset as system specification syntax.
+* A subset of docker-compose is the system specification syntax.
 * Kubernetes is the first supported orchestrator.

 ## Goals